Holmes-Alan/ABPN/README.md

 # Implementation
 ## 1. Quick testing
 ---------------------------------------
-### copy your image to folder "LR" and run demo.py.
-The SR images are in folder "Result"
+### Copy your image to folder "LR" and run test.sh.
+The SR images will be in folder "Result"

-## 1. Testing
+## 2. Testing for AIM 2019
 ---------------------------------------
 ### s1.
 For AIM2019 Extreme Super-Resolution Challenge - Track 1: Fidelity, run **AIM_ensemble_16x.py**.
 Modify the directories of files based on your working environment.